Dukes0O/soccer-quizzes/README.md

   - Use placeholder assets (emojis) for graphics, badges, and animations until SVGs/JSONs are available.
 - **Testing:**
   - Test new quizzes and features locally before pushing.
-- **Accessibility:**
-  - Design for keyboard navigation and screen readers.
 - **Static-Only:**
   - All code and assets must be static and client-side (works on GitHub Pages).